SOCRA-EPITA-SIGL-2024/reactive-frontend/README.md

     }
 ```

 If you're stuck, feel free to look at the [SOCRA-EPITA-SIGL-2024/frontend-template (react-vite)](https://github.com/SOCRA-EPITA-SIGL-2024/frontend-template/tree/react-vite).

-It's similar to what you have done, but without the `frontend/` directory.
+> Note: It's similar to what you have done, but without the `frontend/` directory.

-You should now see same as step 1 but using React, congrats!
+You should now see same the reactive-frontend workshop but using React, congrats!

-## Step 3: Make the menu reactive
+## Step 2: Make the menu reactive

 You will use [react-router-dom (v6)](https://reactrouter.com/docs/en/v6) JavaScript library to implement it.